We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-At-home food sensitivity tests can help a person gain insight into which foods may be causing uncomfortable digestive symptoms or allergic reactions.
+At-home food sensitivity tests claim to help a person gain insight into which foods may be causing a person’s uncomfortable digestive symptoms.

-This article discusses food sensitivities, when to take a test, how these work, and four of the best at-home tests available online.
+This article discusses food sensitivities, when to take a test, how they work, and lists three of the best at-home allergy tests to consider.

 Three commonly used terms describing reactions to food are:

-According to the Asthma and Allergy Foundation of America (AAFA), approximately 32 million people have food allergies in the U.S.
+According to the Asthma and Allergy Foundation of America (AAFA), approximately 32 million people have food allergies in the United States.

 Food allergy usually leads to the most severe reaction to a specific food, caused by the body’s immune system reacting to a substance.
 The American College of Allergy, Asthma & Immunology lists the most common trigger foods as: